Lennskie/bachelor-thesis-2023/README.md

 ## Linux

-`nohop python python/poc_with_params.py -f test -e txt -p /home/ &`
+`nohop python3 python/poc_with_params.py -f test -e txt -p /home/ &`

 >If you want this to work properly, you'll have to be in the root folder of this project and do the above command from there.
 Otherwise the JSON file will be made in the wrong folder and nothing will work